datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/twilio-api.md

 # Connecting to Twilio

-## First steps with Twilio
+## First Steps with Twilio
 Set up an account with [Twilio](https://www.twilio.com/try-twilio){target=_blank}.

 ???+ cost "Costs"

-    The [pricing](https://www.twilio.com/pricing){target=_blank} for your twilio account is Pay-As-You-Go.
+    The [pricing](https://www.twilio.com/pricing){target=_blank} for your Twilio account is Pay-As-You-Go.

 ???+ rlimit "Rate Limits"

-    Almost all Twilio products have rate limits to ensure that all customers experience a high level of performance when using Twilio's platform.
-Please review the specific product [API documentation](https://www.twilio.com/docs/api){target=_blank} to find the rate limits.
+    Many Twilio products have rate limits to ensure that all customers experience a high level of performance when using Twilio's platform.
+Please review the specific product [API documentation](https://www.twilio.com/docs/api){target=_blank} to find rate limits that may apply to your API.

 ## How to Connect DataDistillr to Twilio
 To set up a data source connection for Twilio, you will need to have: